polymerchm/chordcalc/README.md

 - **Shield.py**

-The new features in 4.0 are:
+The new features in 5.0 are:

+- iPhone 6 compatible

+Features in Version 5.0

 - constants can now be reloaded.
 No longer "globals"